9 Breastfeeding Latch Tricks from IBCLCs

 latch trick #4: use the laid back position

 -Julie Matheney, MS, CCC-SLP, IBCLC at The LA Lactation Lady

-"I love the laid back or biological nursing position.
-When baby is laid tummy to tummy and is comfortable, the baby can typically latch all on its own without much intervention.
-Moms are always surprised at how baby can find the nipple and latch deeper on their own than with a lot of handling."
+"I love the laid back position (aka the biological nursing position).
+When baby is laid tummy to tummy and is comfortable, the baby can typically latch all on its own without much intervention."

 "Imagine velcro attaching their belly to your belly.”